River fishing in Wales for wild trout – a fly fishers paradise

 Thankfully trout stocks are abundant in Wales, but to maintain our superb fishing we would like to encourage a ‘catch & release’ policy which will help to sustain stocks.
 Please handle them as little as possible and with wet hands – if this can be done without removing them from the landing net so much the better.
 Let’s get pleasure from seeing them swim away unharmed.

-River fishing seasons, fly hatches, tackle and techniques
+River fishing for trout seasons, fly hatches, tackle and techniques

 The trout season on Welsh rivers runs from March 3rd to September 30th and techniques/fishing times should be varied as the year progresses to get the best results.
 Unless conditions are particularly harsh March and April can provide excellent sport with traditional wet flies, also known as spiders.
 However, I’ve seen good hatches of flies in a snow storm with trout feeding greedily, presumably packing on weight and condition after the winter months so really it’s worth going out in all but the worst conditions.
 High coloured water would generally rule it out though.
 Spider fishing is quite relaxing as the cast is usually made across the stream and the cast of flies allowed to drift downstream but under control.